 - A. FINANCIAL RECORDS CONTRACTOR shall prepare and maintain accurate and complete financial records of its costs and operating expenses.
 Such records shall reflect the actual costs of the type of service for which payment is claimed in accordance with generally accepted accounting principles. - 1.
 Any apportionment of or distribution of costs, including indirect costs, to or between programs or cost centers of CONTRACTOR shall be documented, and shall be made in accordance with generally accepted accounting principles. - 2.
 CONTRACTOR shall account for funds provided through this Agreement separately from other funds, and maintain a clear audit trail for the expenditure of funds. - 3.
 CLIENT FEES Pursuant to 42 CFR 438.106, CONTRACTOR shall not collect fees from a Medi-Cal beneficiary or persons acting on behalf of the beneficiary for any SUD or related administrative services provided under this Agreement, except to collect other health insurance coverage, share of cost, and co-payments.
-Drug Medi-Cal is payment in full for treatment services rendered for Medi-Cal beneficiaries. - B. CLIENT RECORDS CONTRACTOR shall maintain adequate records in accordance with the licensing authority, DHCS, the COUNTY Guidelines, and CCR, Title 22, related to DMC on each
+Drug Medi-Cal is payment in full for treatment services rendered for Medi-Cal beneficiaries.

-Attachment A individual Client in sufficient detail to permit an evaluation of services, which shall include, but not 1 limited to: 2 1.
-Documentation of ADMINISTRATOR's Residential Treatment Authorization for 3 Residential Treatment Services.
-4 2.
+- B. CLIENT RECORDS CONTRACTOR shall maintain adequate records in accordance with the licensing authority, DHCS, the COUNTY Guidelines, and CCR, Title 22, related to DMC on each individual Client in sufficient detail to permit an evaluation of services, which shall include, but not limited to: - 1.
+Documentation of ADMINISTRATOR's Residential Treatment Authorization for Residential Treatment Services. - 2.
 Documentation that RTS for substance use disorders are appropriate for the Client.
-This 5 shall include initial medical necessity determination for the DMC-ODS benefit performed through a 6 face-to-face review by a LPHA.
-Additionally the ASAM Criteria assessment will be applied to 7 determine placement into the level of assessed services and documented in the Client record.
-8 3.
-Intake and admission data, including, if applicable, a physical examination; 9 4.
-Treatment plans; 10 5.
-Reassessments of client functioning based on ASAM criteria; 11 6.
-Progress notes; 12 7.
-Continuing services justifications; 13 8.
-Laboratory test orders and results; 14 9.
-Referrals; 15 10.
-Counseling notes; 16 11.
-Discharge plan; 17 12.
-Discharge summary; 18 13.
-Any other information relating to the treatment services rendered to the Client; and 19 14.
-A sign-in sheet for every group counseling session.
-20 C. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the 21
+This shall include initial medical necessity determination for the DMC-ODS benefit performed through a face-to-face review by a LPHA.
+Additionally the ASAM Criteria assessment will be applied to determine placement into the level of assessed services and documented in the Client record. - 3.
+Intake and admission data, including, if applicable, a physical examination; - 4.
+Treatment plans; - 5.
+Reassessments of client functioning based on ASAM criteria; - 6.
+Progress notes; - 7.
+Continuing services justifications; - 8.
+Laboratory test orders and results; - 9.
+Referrals; - 10.
+Discharge plan; - 11.
+Discharge summary; - 12.
+Any other information relating to the treatment services rendered to the Client; and - 13.
+A sign-in sheet for every group counseling session. - C. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the Records Paragraph of this Exhibit A to the Agreement.

-IV.
-REPORTS
+V. REPORTS